PenguLoader/PenguLoader/API_DOCS.md

 ## `DataStore` [namespace]

-League Client does not save userdata to disk, as same as incognito mode in web browsers.
-This namespace helps you to store userdata to disk.
+League Client does not save user data to disk, as same as incognito mode in web browsers.
+This namespace helps you to store user data, as a persistent storage.

 ### `DataStore.set(key, value)` [function]